annus3/made-template/project/project-plan.md

 * Enhance repository presentation, documentation, and final project summary [issue]
 * Create a comprehensive final presentation for the MADE project [issue]

 Notes: These critical work packages ensure a sequential workflow from data collection to final presentation, focusing on essential tasks to achieve the project's objectives.
-Each stage is pivotal for advancing to the subsequent phase, ensuring a methodical and comprehensive analysis without unnecessary o
+Each stage is pivotal for advancing to the subsequent phase, ensuring a methodical and comprehensive analysis without unnecessary.